Restoring indigenous knowledge and practices to Popeloutchom - our ancestral lands

 Amah Mutsun Land Trust is Hiring

-The Cultural Burning/Fire Program Manager will be responsible for identifying appropriate locations to conduct cultural burn activities based on ethno-botanical, cultural archeological research and fuel reduction needs.
-They will also be responsible for helping prepare burn plans, securing appropriate permits and approvals, coordinating burns with project partners, and conducting the burns in conjunction with AMLT’s Native Stewardship Corps (NSC) and other Tribal members.
+The Cultural Fire Program Manager will be responsible for identifying appropriate locations to conduct cultural burn activities based on ethno-botanical, cultural archeological research and fuel reduction needs, preparing burn plans, securing appropriate permits and approvals, coordinate the burn with Cal Fire and other partners, leading or co-leading the implementation of burns in conjunction with AMLT’s Native Stewardship Corps (NSC), other Tribal members, partnering agencies and organizations for work-related use.

 This is a full-time, exempt, position that comes with health benefits, paid personal time off and holidays.
-The annual compensation is between $75,000-85,000, depending upon experience.
+The annual compensation is between $95,000 to $110,000, depending upon experience.
 This position will report to the Executive Director.

 The Amah Mutsun Land Trust